 What Doesn’t Medigap Plan F Cover?

-- Medigap Plan F doesn’t provide prescription drug coverage: Medicare Supplement policies sold after January 1, 2006, can no longer cover prescription drugs.
-And because Original Medicare doesn’t cover prescriptions either, you can only get Part D prescription benefits if you enroll in a Medicare Part D prescription drug plan or buy a Medicare Advantage policy that includes coverage for prescription drugs.
+- Prescription drug coverage: Medicare Supplement policies sold after January 1, 2006, do not cover prescription drugs.
+Original Medicare doesn’t cover prescriptions either.
+So, you can only get Part D prescription benefits if you enroll in a Medicare Part D prescription drug plan or buy a Medicare Advantage policy that includes coverage for prescription drugs.

-- Medigap Plan F doesn’t cover supplemental health benefits: Like other Medigap plans, Medicare Supplement Plan F doesn’t include coverage for things like hearing aids, vision and dental care, long-term care, and private-duty nursing.
+- Supplemental health benefits: Like other Medigap plans, Medicare Supplement Plan F doesn’t include coverage for things like hearing aids, vision and dental care, long-term care, and private-duty nursing.
 You can get some of these benefits through a supplemental health insurance plan or through Medicare Part C, also known as Medicare Advantage.